 The Principle 5 Collection

 The Principle 5 Collection is now fully catalogued.
-The archive material is recorded on 12 spreadsheets which you will find on the Archives page:
+The archive and library material can be downloaded from the archives page

 reviving co-operative culture

 • Protect and safeguard the books, publications, archival materials and resources placed in trust for the use of the co-operative movement and for future generations.

 • Make these available to all members who would wish to use them.